Раздел 6. Экология

 Greenhouse Effect, term for the role the atmosphere plays in warming the earth's surface.
 Incoming solar radiation penetrates the atmosphere, but much of this radiation is held within the earth's atmosphere by gases such as carbon dioxide, methane, and ozone.
 This process maintains the earth's temperature in a range that is hospitable to life.
 Increasing amounts of greenhouse effect gases, produced by industry and the burning of fossil fuels, could eventually result in a global warming of perhaps 2.0° С (3.6° F) by the year 2100, altering climates and significantly raising sea levels.

 Global Warming, increase in the earth's temperature caused by the buildup of greenhouse gases such as carbon dioxide and methane in the atmosphere.
 Greenhouse gases prevent infrared radiation from escaping into space, and this Greenhouse effect maintains the earth's warm temperature.
 Increasing levels of greenhouse gases, resulting from industry and the burning of fossil fuels, may result in rising global temperatures, causing coastal flooding and major climatic changes.
 According to the British Meteorological Office, 1995 was the warmest year on record and global temperatures continued to rise.
-A United Nations panel of scientists has predicted that if greenhouse gas emissions are not reduced, the average global temperature could rise by 1° to 3.5° С (1.8° to 6.3°F) by the year 2100.
+A United Nations panel of scientists has predicted that if greenhouse gas emissions are not reduced, the average global temperature could rise by 1° to 3.5° С (1.8° to

 Air Pollution contamination of the atmosphere by gaseous, liquid, or solid wastes that can endanger the health of human beings, plants, and animals, or that can damage materials, reduce visibility, or produce undesirable odors.